Farmer-Skot/Vibe-Candy/The Vibe Candy Grimoire.md

 Vibe Candy are textual blocks of high semantic density meant to be used in the SUNO AI music prompting.

+They are coded ideogrammaic bursts seem designed to seed the AI's music engine with evocative emotional textures and sensory palettes.

 They function like the “ooohs and aaahhhs” and “lalalas” of a song.

 COMPLETE LIST OF VIBE CANDY Terms: